malware-defense/adversarial_detection_papers/baseline.md

   - Adversarial and clean data are not twins (SSD)
   - Detecting adversarial image examples in deep neural networks with adaptive noise reduction (TSD)

+- What You See is Not What the Network Infers: Detecting Adversarial Examples Based on Semantic Contradiction.NDSS2022, CCF-A `Generative-based AE detection` [[pdf](https://arxiv.org/pdf/2201.09650.pdf)] [[code](https://github.com/cure-lab/ContraNet)]

-- A Simple Unsupervised Data Depth-based Method to Detect Adversarial Images[[ICLR2023, CCF-A](https://openreview.net/pdf?id=RIcaT3C0wP)]
+- A Simple Unsupervised Data Depth-based Method to Detect Adversarial Images[[ICLR2023, CCF-A, 未录用](https://openreview.net/pdf?id=RIcaT3C0wP)]
   - **1. Supervised methods depend on the knowledge about the perpetrated attack, Unsupervised methods do not assume any knowledge of the attacker.
 2. 选取的理由是Unsupervised methods(但没说明为什么不选其他的)，  We could consider NIC (Ma and Liu, 2019) but extracting features at each layer is computationally expensive，考虑adaptive attack**
    - Feature squeezing: Detecting adversarial examples in deep neural networks (FS)
    - Magnet: A two-pronged defense against adversarial examples (Magnet)